Cellivar/3d-printing/README.md

 * [Notes on the UP Studio3 software from Tiertime/Cetus3D](/notes/up_studio_3/README.md)
   * [Configurations that I got working well for UP Studio3 and my Cetus2](/configs/printers/cetus2/README.md)

+## Configs

+My home network runs on a Nomad cluster, and my printers are part of that cluster.
+I use the configs in the [terraform directory](./terraform/README.md) to deploy the printer jobs to the cluster and manage publishing the config files to Consul.
+This makes working on configs via Git and Visual Studio very easy for me.